 The ingredient list is simple, but every element earns its place:

 - Dried black beans - The foundation.
-Dried beans have better texture and flavor than canned, and they absorb the aromatics as they cook.
+Dried beans have better texture and flavour than canned, and they absorb the aromatics as they cook.
 Look for beans that are shiny and uniformly black, not dusty or cracked.

 - Garlic - Smashed whole cloves that melt into the broth.
 Use more than you think you need.

-- Epazote - A traditional Mexican herb with a pungent, almost medicinal flavor that's hard to describe but unmistakably "right" in black beans.
+- Epazote - A traditional Mexican herb with a pungent, almost medicinal flavour that's hard to describe but unmistakably "right" in black beans.
 It also helps reduce the, shall we say, musical side effects of eating beans.
 If you can't find it, the beans will still be delicious.

 - Dried chile - A single chile negro, pasilla, or guajillo adds subtle smokiness and warmth without making the beans spicy.
 Optional but recommended.